 Fair enough.

-Now that you understand some of the reasoning that goes into website design best practices, we’re going to succinctly point out what each of these remaining firms get right, what could be better, and only expand on things that deserve special attention.
+Now that you understand some of the reasoning that goes into law firm web design best practices, we're going to succinctly point out what each of these remaining firms get right, what could be better, and only expand on things that deserve special attention.

-If you want more detailed breakdowns of each website below, let us know and we’ll revisit this article and update it (something you should also be doing to your own content every year as well).
+If you want more detailed breakdowns of each website below, let us know, and we'll revisit this article and update it (something you should also do to your own content every year).

 Home Page

-The CTA above the fold is good but the headline could be a bit stronger.
-More focus on the fact that Crouse Erikson is exclusively a family law firm could be more prominent.
+The CTA above the fold is good, but the headline could be a bit stronger.
+It could be more prominently focused on the fact that Crouse Erikson is exclusively a family law firm.

 Having social proof above the fold (especially on mobile) can be great.
 If you have client testimonials, we’d recommend using those instead of Avvo scores and other attorney awards.
 Potential clients don’t know what those awards mean and will relate to what other people say far more.